freiksenet/reititin/README.md

 Removes a route, `name` is either a route name or route definition.
 Removes matching both by name and route definition.

-## Hooking up the real life - HashRouter
+## Hooking up the real life - HistoryRouter and HashRouter

+In general you can hook up router manually to any kind of url handling, be it server, client HistoryAPI or hash-url.
+Therefore Reititin is isomorphic (same code can be used on client in server).
+However, reititin provides ready made solutions for routing on client with hash urls and with History API.
+If you are using reititin both on client and server, you should inject client helper implementation.

+## HistoryRouter

+`Reititin.HistoryRouter` is a wrapper around `Reititin.Router` that uses History API for url handling.
+It has same interface as normal router, with 3 additional methods.

+### HistoryRouter.start()

+Binds `window.onpopstate` event, to react to browser forward/back button.
+Also tries to route with current url.

+### HistoryRouter.stop()

+Unbinds the `window.onpopstate` event.

+### HistoryRouter.navigate(name, params, query, replace)

+Reverses the url with given name, params and query and then updates window.history.
+If `replace` is true, uses replaceState, uses pushState otherwise.

+## HashRouter

 `Reititin.HashRouter` is a wrapper around `Reititin.Router` that uses document.location.hash urls.
-It has same interface as normal router, but there are 3 extra methods in HashRouter.
+It has same interface as normal router, with 3 additional methods.

 ### HashRouter.start()